AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-51358-schedule-updates-are-missing.md

 ## Issue

-The changes in scheduled update without an end date leads to removing other scheduled updates on the same entity.
+The changes in scheduled update without an end date lead to removing other scheduled updates on the same entity.

 <u>Steps to reproduce</u>: